How to deal with a gap in your pension savings

 Once you’ve worked out how much extra you need to contribute to your pension savings each month, you have a number of options.

-- If you’re already a member of a workplace scheme, boosting your contributions to it may be the most convenient option for you.
+- If you’re already a member of a workplace scheme, boosting your contributions to it might be the most convenient option for you.
 Many employers match the contributions their employees pay, so if you pay more, they also pay more.

 - If you’re self-employed or not eligible to join a workplace pension scheme you can set up your own personal pension plan.
 The options here include stakeholder plans (which typically have low charges) and SIPPs (which are highly flexible but tend only to be suitable for large funds and for people who are experienced in investing).

 Where to get more information and advice